fatymahmed/Calculator/README.md

 ## Calculator app
-- A calculator app that was built in react.
+- A calculator app that was built in React.

 [Live link](https://friendly-kilby-083c54.netlify.com/)
 ![screenshot](./calculator.png)